BCIT-LTC/scheduler-web/README.md

 With Docker:

-- Ensure Docker is running on your local machine
+1. Ensure Docker is running on your local machine
-- In the root of the project, run `docker compose up`
+1. In the root of the project, run `docker compose up`
-- This may take a long time, be patient
+1. This may take a long time, be patient
-- Open `http://localhost:9000` to see the webpage
+1. Open `http://localhost:9000` to see the webpage

+### Live Preview

-- If you want to view changes without taking down the Docker containers:
+If you want to view changes without taking down the Docker containers:

-  - Run npm run dev in /client
+1. Run `npm run dev` in `/client`
-  - You may need to npm install
+1. You may need to `npm install`

-- If you run into an error that says `"can't find file \r\n"`, go to the `docker-entrypoint.sh` file and change the End of Line sequence from `CRLF` to `LF` (in the bottom right)
+If you run into an error that says `"can't find file \r\n"`, go to the `docker-entrypoint.sh` file and change the End of Line sequence from `CRLF` to `LF` (in the bottom right)

-Test Super User login:
+### Credentials for LOCAL login

+> Role = Admin

 - Username: `admin`
 - Password: `password123`

-Local dev SAML users:
+### Credentials for SAML-based login

+> Role = Admin

 - Username: `admin@bcit.ca`
 - Password: `admin`

-or student account:
+> Role = Student

 - Username: `student1@bcit.ca`
 - Password: `student`